Baked Onion Rings

 Instructions

-- Pour the flour into a bowl and season it with a bit of sea salt and freshly cracked pepper, to taste, then mix well.
+- Make a dredging station by pouring the flour into a shallow bowl and seasoning it with garlic powder, sea salt, freshly cracked black pepper, and crushed red pepper flakes to taste, then mix well.

 - Dredge the onions first in the flour, then in the egg mixture, and finally in the panko crumbs until fully coated.